 While the privacy issues may be generally applicable, this guideline specifically discusses the privacy impacts of public sector recruitment by Queensland government departments and agencies that have been declared public service offices.2 These will be collectively referred to as departments throughout this guideline.

-This Guideline does not apply to local governments, Queensland universities, or public authorities not listed in the PS Regulation.
+The Directives and rules this guideline discusses do not apply to local governments, universities, or public authorities not listed in the PS Regulation.

 Limitations of this guideline

 This guideline covers general privacy issues that may arise in public sector recruitment.
 It does not deal with department-specific legislation or employment-specific screening processes such as criminal history checks or Blue Card requirements.

 Personal information is information about an individual whose identity is apparent or can reasonably be ascertained.3 The privacy principles set the rules for how departments collect, store, secure, use and disclose personal information.

 Specific rules that apply to departmental recruitment

 The primary rules that govern departmental recruitment come from: